Advancing Your Career through Coaching

 Judith Albino, Ph.D.

-Dr. Albino’s is a certified coach with extensive experience in higher education.
+Dr. Albino is a certified coach with extensive experience in higher education.
 Her executive coaching includes individual leadership, career, and candidate coaching, as well as team development and leadership.
-Dr. Albino’s experience includes several roles at the dean and vice president levels, as well as serving as a faculty member in medicine, dentistry, public health, and psychology.
-She is President Emerita of the University of Colorado and former President of Alliant International University.
-Dr. Albino has over 40 years of scientific research, including service as a leader of NIH health disparities research center and Co-Director and Scientific Editor of the Surgeon General’s Report on Oral Health.
-Dr. Albino received her doctorate degree in psychology from the University of Texas at Austin and the Certificate in Professional Coaching from the Zicklin School of Business of Baruch College, City University of New York.
+In addition to her role at AAL, Dr. Albino is Director of the Leadership for Innovative Team Science (LITeS) program at the University of Colorado Anschutz Medical Campus.
+As President Emerita of the University of Colorado and Professor of Community and Behavioral Health in the Colorado School of Public Health, Dr. Albino continues a scientific career of more than forty years, including leading the only NIDCR health disparities research center focused on American Indian populations.
+She recently was appointed Co-Director and Scientific Editor of the Surgeon General’s Report on Oral Health, to be published in 2021.
+Dr. Albino has been chief executive officer of two higher education systems, and her experience also includes several roles at the dean and vice-presidential levels, as well as faculty appointments in medicine, dentistry, public health, and psychology.
+She received her baccalaureate and doctoral degrees from the University of Texas at Austin and the Certificate in Professional Coaching from the Zicklin School of Business of Baruch College, City University of New York.

 Lisa D. Cain, Ph.D.